Vyral/dani-antelo/_posts/2020-02-20-trust-the-houston-broker-team-when-buying-your-new-home---we-dont-drop-the-ball.md

 ---
 layout: post
-title: How Our Team Keeps the Ball Rolling From Start to Finish
+title: >-
+  Trust the Houston Broker Team When Buying Your New Home -  We Don't Drop the Ball!
 date: 2020-02-20 16:21:00
 tags:
 excerpt: >-